joemarlo/simpleweather/README.md

 set_api_key_openweather("<token>")
 ```

+Please credit NOAA and/or OpenWeather as your weather data provider
+depending on your use.

 ## Todo

 -   Remove `tibble` dependency
 -   Figure out how to run tests w/o explicit API key
--   Double check documentation is correct of weather variables
+-   Double check documentation is correct for weather variables
 -   Implement rate limiting messages?
+-   add ‘show\_requests’ argument to get\_weather